poissonconsulting/nlist/README.md

 #> [2,]    2    5    8
 #> [3,]    3    6    9
 #>
-#> an nlist object with 2 natomic elements
+#> an nlist object with 2 numeric elements
 ```

 ### `nlists`